Multi-Armed Bandits and Quantum Channel Oracles: Setting and Main Results

 It can be shown that $H(\pp)$ governs the optimal query complexity to identify the best arm (up to logarithmic terms) in a fixed confidence setting.
 Moreover, this is optimal when $p_i \in [\eta,1-\eta]$ for all $i$ and some $\eta>0$.
 The following well-known theorem provides a formal statement of those results. \begin{theorem}[Thm.~2 in \cite{dar_best_arm}, Thm.
 5 in \cite{mannor_best_arm}] Consider an algorithm that identifies the best arm of a multi-armed bandit with probability at least $1-\delta$ for Bernoulli distributed rewards with reward vector $\pp\in [0,1]^N$ such that $\pp_i\in [\eta,1-\eta]$.
 Then this algorithm requires $\bigOlower(H(\pp))$ rounds in the worst case.
 On the other hand, there exists such an algorithm requiring $\bigOt(H(\pp))$ steps. \end{theorem} Let us emphasize that identification of the best arm is not easier if we know the rewards up to a permutation, in fact, the following result holds. \begin{theorem}[Thm.~4 in \cite{bubeck_best_arm}] Let $\pp\in [\eta, 1-\eta]^N$ be a reward vector.
 Then any algorithm that identifies the best arm for Bernoulli distributed rewards with means $\pp'$ where $\pp'$ is any permutation of $\pp$ requires at least $\bigOlower(H(\pp))$ rounds and such an algorithm exists (up to logarithmic terms). \end{theorem} Let us add several remarks to these results.
-There is a long list of results improving upon the two results above by deriving bounds on the logarithmic correction and analyzing various algorithms, see e.g., \cite{gabillon, jamieson, chen}.
-The assumption that the variables are Bernoulli distributed is for convenience, many generalizations are possible.
-Note that in the quantum setting, the outcome of a Bernoulli random variable can be represented by a qubit.
+There is a long list of results improving upon the two results above by deriving bounds on the logarithmic correction, considering more general reward distributions, and analyzing various algorithms, see e.g., \cite{gabillon,garivier,jamieson,chen}.

 Let us explain for the readers not so familiar with the literature on bandit problems the intuition underlying the results mentioned above.
-Suppose we pulled arm $i$ for $t_i$ times.
-Then we can bound the difference between the empirical mean $\hat{p}_i$ and $p_i$ using Hoeffding's inequality (see Lemma~\ref{le:hoeffding}) by
+The key statistical problem is essentially to decide which of two arms has a higher reward.
+Assume that we know the mean reward $p_0$ of the best arm exactly.
+Let us first investigate how many pulls $t_i$ of the arm with true mean reward $p_i$ are sufficient to verify with high probability that $p_i<p_1$.
+We can bound the difference between the empirical mean $\hat{p}_i$ and $p_i$ using Hoeffding's inequality (see Lemma~\ref{le:hoeffding}) by